cjerzak/causalimages-software/README.md

 ```

 # Image Heterogeneity Tutorial<a id="tutorial"></a>
+The most up-to-date tutorials are found in the [`tutorials`](https://github.com/cjerzak/causalimages-software/tree/main/tutorials) folder of this GitHub.
+Here, we also provide an abbreviated tutorial using an image heterogeneity analysis.

 ## Load in Tutorial Data
 After we've loaded in the package, we can get started running an analysis.
 We'll start by loading in tutorial data:
 ```